DHTMLX/gantt-docs/data/desktop/quick_info.md

 API overview
 ----------------

-The Quick Info extension provides a set of API that allows you to manipulate the settings of Quick Info, to control its behavior or modify the appearance of a popup:
+The Quick Info extension provides a set of API that allows you to manipulate the settings of Quick Info, to control its behavior or modify the appearance of a popup. <br>
+You may use either [the API of the gantt.ext.quickInfo object](desktop/quick_info.md#quickinfoobject) or public API of dhtmlxGantt that is listed below:

 **Methods**